zachdaniel/tails/README.md

 For all others, I suggest using other tools, like turboprop which has a tailwind class merger: https://github.com/leuchtturm-dev/turboprop

+Things that need to be addressed:

+1. Support for `!` class prefix
+2. Certain semantic merges are being done incorrectly.

 # Utilities

 ## Classes